rileyhanus/texedbook/README.md

 ### Download and installation:

-1. Clone the repository to your computer and navigate into it by running (you will need to have permissions)
+1. Clone the repository to your computer and navigate into it by running the following in the terminal (you will need to have permissions)

     `git clone https://github.com/rileyhanus/texedbook.git`